No Win No Fee Accident and Emergency Negligence Claims

 A six-figure compensation amount, therefore, recognises the need for ongoing nursing care and support for the rest of her life.

 How Can We Help?

-In our initial meeting, we’ll talk to you about your experience, look at your records, and assess whether your claim has merit.
-We have access to independent medical experts who can help build the evidence you need for a successful compensation claim.
+In our initial conversation, we’ll talk to you about your experience and assess whether your claim has merit.
+The solicitors we work with have access to independent medical experts who can help build the evidence you need for a successful compensation claim.